-As a setting, we undertake a working agreement for the high aspirations for our children, as well as our aspirations for ourselves as practitioners.
-We take influences from new pedagogies such as the Curiosity Approach bringing back awe and wonder into childhood.
-As well as taking influences from pedagogies such as Vygotsky’s scaffolding theory where our staff explain and model behaviours for learning.
-To the Reggio Emilia approach to learning which keeps the child at the centre and promotes independence, self-directed experiential learning in relationship-driven environments.
+As a setting we undertake a working agreement for the high aspirations for our children, as well as our aspirations for ourselves as Practitioners.
+We take influences from new pedagogies such as the Curiosity Approach bringing back awe and wonder into childhood, as well as taking influences from established pedagogies such as Vygotsky’s scaffolding theory where our staff explain and model behaviours for learning.
+To the Reggio Emilia approach to learning which keeps the child at the centre and promotes independence and self-directed experiential learning, in relationship-driven environments.

 In a society that is increasing in pace, we have identified a need to have a strong approach to supporting children’s emotional well being, and as a result we have embedded Bristol’s Emotional Well-being into our setting, and reach out to engage our communities through our children’s families as well our partnership with the local care home, and forest school experiences.
 As technology and screen time becomes an increasingly important part of our society, at Becket Hall we have chosen to offer children reduced screen time experiences, but focus more on outdoor physical learning and Literacy.
 We consider ourselves as having a low-tech high touch approach to learning, which means we have some opportunities for children to develop ITC skills, but we prioritise our hands on physical learning as well as early writing skills, making the most of our wonderful outdoor space.
 We use the Early Years Foundation Stage curriculum, and encourage parents to share their at home learning using our free parentzone learning journal, as well as offering ideas for at home learning.
 Parents may find this document a useful tool for tracking learning at home.. https://www.foundationyears.org.uk/files/2015/03/4Children_ParentsGuide_2015_WEB.pdf

 The Becket Hall Child